osmanihernandez/reward-radar/README.md

 ## Notes

-The most challenging parts were:

-- Implementing a clean and responsive UI using Material UI components
-- Managing dynamic filtering and pagination based on multiple inputs (search, platform, type)
+The most challenging part was getting the routing to work properly, especially maintaining sidebar visibility and preserving the giveaway state between views.

 ## License